citrix/ShareFile-ObjectiveC/Readme.md

 * Before continuing, familiarize yourself with the [ShareFile API](https://api.sharefile.com/rest) and it's methodology.
 * Please make sure you are running XCode version 7.2+
+* If using XCode 11, an unofficial fork that adds support can be found here: https://github.com/FabienLydoire/ShareFile-ObjectiveC/tree/Fix-for-Xcode-11

 <br />